 In addition to evaluating each candidate's relative ability, as demonstrated by quality and breadth of experience, the following factors will provide the basis for competitively evaluating each candidate:

-- Have excellent communication and interactive skills
+- Interpersonal Skills: Excellent communication and interactive skills.

-- Demonstrate the ability to be accountable
+- Accountability: Demonstrated ability to be responsible and accountable.

 Benefit information can be found on the CalHR website and the CalPERS website.